NFDI4DS/ds-best-practices/_posts/2019-04-27-before_research.md

 >* [Software Heritage](https://www.softwareheritage.org)
 >* [ELG](https://live.european-language-grid.eu)
 >

 2. Assess resources required, e.g., computational costs for running and storing code/models/software.

 3. Decide on storage, security, sharing (e.g., with collaborators) and preservation strategies during and after the project.

 ### Publication Venue
 --------------------------------------------------------------------------------------------

-1. Find and select the suitable publication venue in advance.
+1. Find and select a suitable publication venue in advance.

 2. Make sure that your paper fits the scope of the venue and that its content is relevant to the venue’s topics.

 3. Assess the credibility of a journal or publisher:

 * Check the impact factor of an academic journal, i.e., the yearly average of citations of articles published in the last N years in a given journal.
 You can search for the journal's impact factor by specifying its full name or International Standard Serial Number (ISSN).
 Note that this measure should be used to compare journals from the same field.
-For instance, the Artificial Intelligence journal (AIJ) (impact factor of 14.05 for 2021) vs the Journal of Artificial Intelligence Research (JAIR) (impact factor of 2.441 for 2019).
+For instance, the Artificial Intelligence Journal (AIJ) (impact factor of 14.05 for 2021) vs the Journal of Artificial Intelligence Research (JAIR) (impact factor of 2.441 for 2019).
 Both are scientific journals on AI research.

 * Check whether articles go through a peer-review process and if it is fully disclosed.
 >
 >Check what peer-review type the venue adheres to:
 >* Single-blinded, author(s) do not know the identity of reviewers.
 >* Double-blinded, both identities of authors and reviewers are anonymised.
 >* Open, identities of authors and reviewers are known by all participants (during or after the review process).
->* Transparent, reviewers’ report, authors’ response and editors’ decision letters are published along with an accepted paper.
+>* Transparent, reviewers’ reports, authors’ responses and editors’ decision letters are published along with an accepted paper.
 >* Collaborative, either reviewers work together to review a manuscript or they collaborate with authors to improve a paper.
 >* Post-publication, the review is done after a paper has been published.
 >